Erikgavs/Helios/README.md

 # ✨Elendil
+> The star that will guide your server

 Elendil is a bot designed to send information about the resources of the user server to him, the script uses te smtp library to send emails.